PJ-Boggs/arc_clone/README.md

 Python and Arcpy are the main dependencies to run the finalised script.
 In the environment.yml file, ‘notebook’ has also been listed as a dependency.
 However, this addition is intended to ease the process of future collaborated developments.
 As the script was developed to carry out a very niche function, test data has been provided.
 Located within the ‘DATA’ folder in the GitHub repository.

+## 3. Trouble Shooting

-> As the script was developed using Arcpy 2.9, the code will not be compatible with hardware with earlier versions of ArcGIS installed.
-Therefore, to ensure the script runs smoothly, please ensure that the installed version of ArcGIS is 2.9 or later.
+> **As the script was developed using Arcpy 2.9, the code will not be compatible with hardware with earlier versions of ArcGIS installed.
+Therefore, to ensure the script runs smoothly, please ensure that the installed version of ArcGIS is 2.9 or later.**

 With older version of ArcGIS, some tools may require their script to be re-written.
 To convert tool scripts to previous version please see https://pro.arcgis.com/en/pro-app/latest/tool-reference/main/arcgis-pro-tool-reference.htm